IbrahimCelikel/best_countries_to_live/README.md

 set
 	c.corporate_taxes = t.`Corporate Tax`;

--- drop tables
+----- Dropped tables

--- delete rows with missing data
+----- Delete rows with missing data

 delete from countryforfreelanceremote.countries
 where `health_care_index` is Null or internet_mbps is Null or pollution_index is Null or safety_index is Null or personal_income_taxes is Null;